tensorflow/docs/site/en/install/pip.md

 * {Linux}

-    Note: Starting with TensorFlow `2.10`, Linux CPU-builds for Aarch64/ARM64 processors are are built, maintained, tested and released by a third party:
+    Note: Starting with TensorFlow `2.10`, Linux CPU-builds for Aarch64/ARM64 processors are built, maintained, tested and released by a third party:
     [AWS](https://aws.amazon.com/).
     Installing the [`tensorflow`](https://pypi.org/project/tensorflow/)
     package on an ARM machine installs AWS's